 After countless hours of research, conducting and editing interviews over several years, and some self-reflection, Russo delivers an informative, moving and empowering resource about the life and times of the women involved in the punk rock movement in Southern California.
 What drove their desires, their passions, their angst?

 The book contains 37 interviews, photos, and a glossary.
-Several influential musicians from that time will include Exene Cervenka, who by the way will will be featured in the exhibit “X: 40 YEARS OF PUNK IN LOS ANGELES” opening at the Grammy Museum in Los Angeles on Friday, October 13, as well as Alice Bag, Kira, Phranc, Johanna Went, Teresa Covarriubias, and Jennifer Precious Finch.
-Many others musicians, writers, photographers, DJs and fans are also included.
+Several influential musicians from that time will include Exene Cervenka, who by the way will be featured in the exhibit “X: 40 YEARS OF PUNK IN LOS ANGELES” opening at the Grammy Museum in Los Angeles on Friday, October 13, as well as Alice Bag, Kira, Phranc, Johanna Went, Teresa Covarriubias, and Jennifer Precious Finch.
+Many other musicians, writers, photographers, DJs and fans are also included.

 I enjoyed reading the stories of these women which made it an easy read.
 They were so open and honest and at times it just felt as if they were sitting in the same room chatting with you.
 Definitely a book worth reading to learn more about the women involved in the early punk rock movement in Southern California.